openvinotoolkit/openvino/docs/ops/arithmetic/Add_1.md

   * **Description**: specifies rules used for auto-broadcasting of input tensors.
   * **Range of values**:
     * *none* - no auto-broadcasting is allowed, all input shapes must match
-    * *numpy* - numpy broadcasting rules, aligned with ONNX Broadcasting.
-Description is available in <a href="https://github.com/onnx/onnx/blob/master/docs/Broadcasting.md">ONNX docs</a>.
+    * *numpy* - numpy broadcasting rules, description is available in <a href="https://github.com/openvinotoolkit/openvino/blob/master/docs/ops/movement/Broadcast_1.md">Broadcast op</a>.
   * **Type**: string
   * **Default value**: "numpy"
   * **Required**: *no*

 **Inputs**

-* **1**: A tensor of type T with any shape and rank.
+* **1**: A tensor of type T and arbitrary shape and rank.
 Required.
-* **2**: A tensor of type T with any shape and rank.
+* **2**: A tensor of type T and arbitrary shape and rank.
 Required.

 **Outputs**